ivankocienski/PlaceCal-Handbook/introduction/philosophy.rst

    PlaceCal on a smartphone

-Find out more about PlaceCal’s approach to `digital inclusion </commissioners/digital-inclusion.md>`__.
+Find out more about PlaceCal’s approach to :doc:`digital inclusion </commissioners/digital-inclusion>`.